-Noted as another World Heritage Site of the long-stretching nation, this Ancient Town of Hoi An carries not only the diversity of settings but also the history of hundreds of years of Chinese and Japanese settlement.
-You will need to be ready to fall in love with the mix of vibrant lifestyle and ancient architecture of this little ancient town.
+Noted as another World Heritage Site of the long-stretching nation, the Ancient Town of Hoi An carries not only the diversity of settings but also the history of hundreds of years of cultural interference between the three countries of China, Japan, and Vietnam.
+You will need to be ready to fall in love with the mix of vibrant lifestyle and ancient architecture of this little town.

-Ranked at the fourth of the best places to visit in Vietnam is Da Nang – the most livable city in Vietnam.
+Ranked fourth in the best places to visit in Vietnam is Da Nang – the most livable city in Vietnam.

-Further north from Hoi An is a somehow beautiful coastal city – Da Nang.
-Da Nang has some of the most beautiful and secluded beaches such as Non Nuoc Beach – which is almost never too busy.
+Further north from Hoi An is a beautiful coastal city – Da Nang.
+Da Nang is a tropical sea paradise in Vietnam, it has some of the most beautiful and secluded beaches such as Non Nuoc Beach, which is almost never too busy.
 It would make you extend your staying here with its spectacular mountain temples, well-decorated bars and restaurants, and so much more.
-It is not random that many expats choose to relocate here as you can easily find a hint of a modern lifestyle of a big city blended into the tranquility of the natural surroundings.
+It is not random that many expats choose to relocate here as you can easily find a hint of the modern lifestyle of a big city blended into the tranquility of the natural surroundings.

 If you are an adventurous soul, get on a motorbike and go for a road trip around Son Tra Peninsula, then set out to conquer the Hai Van Pass or simply walk the majestic Golden Bridge.

-Hue is the former imperial capital of Vietnam under the prosper reign of the Nguyen Dynasty, which explains for a rich collection of tombs, palaces and other royal buildings.
+Hue is the former imperial capital of Vietnam under the prosper reign of the Nguyen Dynasty, which explains for a rich collection of tombs, palaces, and royal buildings.
 That is also the highlight of this romantic city.

 Hue is definitely not a tourism hub but if you are keen on an atmospheric with a breadth of history, then Hue would be your perfect choice.

-The small village of Sapa is like a picture painted on the majestic hills.
 Although the main town itself has been said to be too touristic and going through lots of constructions, it gives you a reason to go out of town and immerse yourself in one of the most beautiful highland cities of the country.
-Meeting up with the innocent local minority people and being amazed by terraced fields – a breathtaking scenery will be your unforgettable memories.
+Meeting up with the innocent local minority people and being amazed by terraced fields – a breathtaking scenery will be your unforgettable memory.

 7. Nha Trang

-Ho Chi Minh City (Saigon) is the most bustle and hustle city across the country once known as the Pearl of the Far East.
-Although Saigon is not rich in natural resources, it has a wide range of street food and night life activities to choose from.
+Ho Chi Minh City (Saigon) is the most developed and somehow chaotic city across the country once known as the Pearl of the Far East.
+Although Saigon is not rich in natural resources, it has a wide range of street food and nightlife activities to choose from.

-China Town is also the soul of the chaotic city filled with century-aged temples and shops – where you can give yourself a break after play-hard days.
+Chinatown is also the soul of the dynamic city filled with century-aged temples and shops – where you can give yourself a break after play-hard days.
 It is no exaggeration to say that Saigon has it all.

 10. Mui Ne